 If you have several small bills or loans, think about getting consolidating those loans and paying them off.
 Getting a quick loan at a lower interest rate than your annual credit card interest is a quick and easy way to clear some debt and rapidly increase your credit score.

-Even if you have no immediate plans for a mortgage, car loan, or credit card request, keeping an eye on your credit score and making improvements where necessary is always good advice.
+Even if you have no immediate plans for a mortgage, car loan, or short term loan, keeping an eye on your credit score and making improvements where necessary is always good advice.
 The above tips are not only for rapid improvements, but are also great for some long term credit improvement.